-Note that the fragments and testimonia in this collection are left in Greek and Latin, untranslated.
+Note that the fragments and testimonia in Tarrant’s collection are left in Greek and Latin, untranslated.

 - The Astrological Record of the Early Sages in Greek, trans.
 Robert Schmidt, ed.
-Robert Hand, The Golden Hind Press, Berkeley Springs, WV, 1995, pgs.
-57-60.
+Robert Hand, The Golden Hind Press, Berkeley Springs, WV, 1995, pp. 57-60.

 Schmidt published a revised translation of the same summary in 2009:

-- Antiochus, with Porphyry, Rhetorius, Serapio, Thrasyllus, Antigonus et al. Definitions and Foundations, trans. and comm.
-Robert H. Schmidt, The Golden Hind Press, Cumberland, MD, 2009, pgs.
-341-345.
+- Antiochus, with Porphyry, Rhetorius, Serapio, Thrasyllus, Antigonus et al., Definitions and Foundations, trans. and comm.
+Robert H. Schmidt, The Golden Hind Press, Cumberland, MD, 2009, pp. 341-345.

 CCAG 8, 3 = Catalogus Codicum Astrologorum Graecorum, Vol. 8, Part 3, ed.
 Petrus Boudreaux, Lamertin, Brussels, 1912.